 RNP + Brazil does not speak on behalf of all people living with HIV in the country.
 However, in respect to the stories of overcoming a diagnosis that causes disillusionment, abandonment and isolation, and in respect to the society that pays the antiretroviral drugs distributed to all people with HIV by the Unified Health System, RNP + Brazil hereby give its opinion on the report displayed on Sunday, March 15 during the "Fantastic" program, Globo.

-There 20 years, RNP + Brazil has been fighting for full citizenship and the quality of life of people with HIV.
-In this sense, the RNP + Brazil manifests itself contrary to the behavior and attitudes of people living with HIV - autointituladas "carimbadores" - for lack with respect to each other and to their own lives as they are exposed to other diseases such as syphilis and viral hepatitis.
+For 20 years, RNP + Brasil has been fighting for full citizenship and the quality of life of people with HIV.
+In this sense, RNP + Brasil expresses its opposition to the behaviors and attitudes of HIV-positive people - self-titled “stamps” - as they lack respect for the other and their own lives as they are exposed to other diseases such as syphilis and viral hepatitis.

-These 20 years, RNP + Brazil has been defending life, not compactuando with crimes against individuals and against the Brazilian public health ... click here to view the full text
+In these 20 years, RNP + Brasil has been defending life, not committing to crimes committed against individuals and against Brazilian public health ... click here to view the full text